- Business and Employment»

 There are two times when a bank should not speculate: when the bank can't afford it, and when it can.

-Neil Barofsky about Ongoing Bank Bailouts - Taxpayers Paid for This?
+Neil Barofsky Discusses Ongoing Bank Bailouts - Taxpayers Paid for This?

 Thomas Jefferson - Third President of the U.S.